aldodelgadoh/Hyperparameter_Tuning_Data_Science_MMF_2025/README.md

 - **Description**: Searches through a predefined list of hyperparameters to find the best combination.
 - **Suitability**: Suitable for a small number of hyperparameters.
 - **Example**: For 3 hyperparameters with 4 values each, the total combinations are \(4 \times 4 \times 4 = 64\).

 ### Financial ML Applications:
-- Used for basic trading strategies and backtesting specific parameter ranges.
+- Used for basic trading strategies, backtesting specific parameter ranges.
-- Easier to understand; utilized in risk management and regulatory compliance.
+- Easier to understand; used in risk management and regulatory compliance.

 ---